-Every Member actively manages the risks encountered as a public agency.
-Membership is a privilege earned by effective agencies committed to sharing resources to benefit their employees and the public they serve.
+Risks encountered by Members actively are engaged by agencies utilizing loss prevention and risk mitigation and by sharing and sustaining resources to benefit their employees and the public they serve.

-MOTTO:

-We deliver public agency risk/management solutions.

 GOALS:

-To incorporate risk management into member management strategies.
+To incorporate risk management into member strategies.

-To sustain financial strength to meet our commitment to Members.
+To bolster and grow financial strength for the benefit of our Members.

 To deliver innovative education, training and support as a primary service.